sunu/scratchpad/README.md

 ## How to use

 There is a live instance at [https://pad.sunu.in](https://pad.sunu.in).
 The data is stored on the client using localStorage.
-So your privacy is guaranteed.
+So only your browser has access to your notes.

 Hit `Enter` to go into insert mode.
 Type out you notes.
 Hit `Esc` to go into view mode.
 View mode parses links, emails, phone numbers, Twitter handles etc so that they are easy to click.